Ryan Madson: Kansas City Royals (2015)

 Madson had become a youth baseball coach in California after his retirement, and in 2014, he received a call from Kansas City Royals executive Jim Fregosi Jr., asking Madson to tutor a high school pitcher.
 Working with the student inspired Madson to return to MLB, and he contacted Fregosi again that winter.
 On January 4, 2015, the Royals signed Madson to a minor league contract that included an invitation to spring training.
 Madson was the last player added to the Royals' 25-man roster, beating out Brian Flynn for the final bullpen position in a decision that manager Ned Yost called "the hardest ...
 I think I've ever had to make".
 He made his first major league appearance in over three years on April 6, 2015, pitching a scoreless ninth inning in the Royals' 10-1 Opening Day defeat of the Chicago White Sox.
 By the end of May, Madson had become a staple of Kansas City's strong bullpen, with a 1.74 ERA and 21 strikeouts in 20 1/3 innings over 18 appearances.
 With Wade Davis and Greg Holland unavailable, Madson earned the first save of this new stage of his career on August 9, holding the White Sox scoreless in the ninth inning for a 5-4 victory.
 By the end of the month, Madson began to experience fatigue and "dead arm", and he was put on rest in order to be ready for a postseason push.

 In Game 4 of the 2015 ALDS against the Houston Astros, Madson gave up two home runs which put the Royals behind 6–2 with six outs until elimination, however, the Royals rallied to win the game and eventually the series.
 In Game 6 of the 2015 ALCS against the Toronto Blue Jays, Madson surrendered a game-tying two run homer to José Bautista, but the Royals scored the game winning run in the bottom of the same inning to win the game and the series.

+Madson bounced back in the 2015 World Series against the New York Mets, in which Madson pitched 3 scoreless innings and was the winner of Game 4.
+The Royals would go on to win the series in 5 games.